Adopting an Infant

 - If you are interested in adopting an infant, Adoptions Together requires that a single parent must be 50 years or younger at the time of application.
 If part of a couple, the couple’s combined age should not exceed 100

-- If you are seeking to adopt a baby under 12 months, the younger spouse or partner must be 45 years of age or younger at the time of your application.
-The older spouse or partner should be 50 or under at the time of application.
+- If you are seeking to adopt an infant under 6 months of age as a couple, you and your partner’s combined age cannot exceed 100.
+If you are adopting an infant as a single parent, you must be 50 years old or younger at the time of your application.
 If you have questions about the age criteria, please contact the Domestic Infant Program Manager.

 - If you are a single parent and interested in adopting a baby under 12 months, you must be 45 years of age or younger at the time of your application.